Every pilot needs a great pair of sunglasses.

 Pilots always have to keep their heads on a swivel, and squinting is not an option.

-Pilot sunglasses are different from everyone else’s sunglasses.
-You don’t have to wear Aviator-style shades—unless you want to.
-But there are specific factors you’ll need to look for when shopping for your next pair of shades.
+But there are specific factors you’ll need to look for when shopping for the best pair of sunglasses for flying.
 In this article we’ll explore factors you should consider when picking out your sunglasses and share some of the best sunglasses for pilots available today.

-Sunglasses are one of the most vital pieces of equipment in a pilot’s gear bag.
 Pilots rely on their eyes for all sorts of things—looking outside for traffic and when looking at instruments, tablets, and charts.
 The sun always comes at difficult angles, and glare is a constant annoyance.

-Good glasses are more than a convenience—they’re safety equipment.
+The best aviation sunglasses are more than a convenience—they’re safety equipment.

 A pilot cannot see and avoid traffic if they are squinting and unable to look in a particular direction.